 Claire has been working with a holistic, integrative, wellness model of counseling since 1990.
 Using a combination of therapies personalized for each client, Claire is skilled at quickly identifying a client’s core distress and facilitating life-changing solutions.

 An individual, 45 minute session is $175.
 Longer sessions available.

 Your insurance company may.
 It is up to you to research your particular insurer’s benefits.
 Each insurance policy sets their own parameters for coverage of mental health services.
 Currently, Anthem, Health Care Value Management, Integrated Health Plans, Coventry Health Systems, many Blue Cross Policies and other companies are reimbursing at this office.
 Direct payment at the time of service is expected, unless we agree in advance to another plan.

 Once you have checked with your insurance company about how your behavioral health benefits work, get in touch with me.
-Let me know what you want to work on in counseling, briefly, and what time of the day you are looking for an appointment.
-You can click on the contact page above, or email me at firstname.lastname@example.org or phone 603-772-0799.
+Let me know what time of the day you are looking for an appointment.
+You can email me at email@example.com or phone 603-772-0799.